Matanmoshes/deploy-k8s-with-openebs-metallb-istio/README.md

 ## 1. Introduction

-In this guide, I will walk through setting up a Kubernetes cluster with enhanced storage and networking capabilities.
-We will:
+In this guide, I will walk through setting up a Kubernetes cluster with enhanced storage and networking capabilities. you will:

 - **Install OpenEBS with Mayastor** for high-performance, replicated Persistent Volumes.
 - **Deploy the Metrics Server and Kubernetes Dashboard** for real-time monitoring and management.